Strings from Almost Nothing: Abstract

 \section{Abstract}

 We argue that string theory emerges inevitably from a few simple assumptions about physical scattering.
 Consistency alone requires that all tree-level four-point scattering amplitudes exhibit vanishing residues at prescribed values of the momentum transfer.
-Assuming ultrasoft high-energy behavior, we then prove that the space of minimally consistent amplitudes, whose residues exhibit these mandated zeros and nothing more, are precisely the amplitudes of Veneziano and Virasoro-Shapiro, thus establishing the uniqueness of strings.
+Assuming ultrasoft high-energy behavior, we then prove that the space of minimally consistent amplitudes, whose residues exhibit these mandated zeros and nothing more, collapses uniquely onto the celebrated Veneziano and Virasoro-Shapiro amplitudes of string theory.
 Similar logic also applies to five-point scattering.

 \mysec{Introduction}Are the laws of physics described by string theory?
 This question has elicited much controversy, despite being a well-posed scientific hypothesis that is either true or false.
 The good news is that string theory has a sharp prediction: the emergence of very specific higher-spin excitations in gravitational scattering at or below the Planck scale.
 The bad news is that experiment---the ultimate arbiter of all theories---will not offer any insight into this question in the foreseeable future, or perhaps ever.